MicrosoftDocs/dynamics-365-project-operations/articles/sales/manage-multiple-customers-quote-line.md

 ## Create, update, or delete a quote line customer record

 You can create, update, or delete a quote line customer on the **Quote line customers** tab on the **Project-based quote line** page.
 When you add a new customer on the project-based quote line, the customer is also added to the overall quote as a quote customer, with a default billing split percentage on the overall quote of 0%.
 The billing split percentage on the overall quote is copied to new quote lines and to the eventual project contract.
-However, when iyou invoice from the contract, the billing split percentage at the quote line level is used, not the billing split percentage at the overall contract level.
+However, when you invoice from the contract, the billing split percentage at the quote line level is used, not the billing split percentage at the overall contract level.

 The following table shows the fields on the quote line customer record of a project-based quote line.